ts-sheep/ts-sheep/PLEASEREAD.md

--- Hi im Jack , or you can call me ts_sheep or SHEEP/n
+-- Hi im Jack , or you can call me ts_sheep or SHEEP

 -- I'm from VietNam (Ho Chi Minh City)
 -- This account is used to archive code, or a certain project -- I know: